 Other Farsi Dialects Spoken Today

-Tajiki dialects are referred to a large variety of dialects spoken in Afghanistan, being in connection with the Farsi dialects in central Tajiki dialects, Khorasan province dialects and Sistan province.
+Tajiki dialects are referred to a large variety of dialects spoken in Afghanistan, being in connection with the Farsi dialects in central Tajiki dialects, Khorasan province dialects, and Sistan province.
 But, Pashto is the dominant language spoken in Afghanistan.
-Since the former Soviet Union period, Tajiki was the language spoken by the people living in Uzbekistan, Kyrgyzstan and Kazakhstan.
+Since the former Soviet Union period, Tajiki was the language spoken by the people living in Uzbekistan, Kyrgyzstan, and Kazakhstan.
 It is also the official language of Tajikistan.

-Ossetic dialects are referred to the dialects spoken by Ossetians who are living in central Caucasia.
+Ossetic dialects are referred to as the dialects spoken by Ossetians who are living in central Caucasia.
 Their language, including two major dialects, is the continuation of the western Scythian dialects of antiquity.

-Kurdish is another Iranian language spoken by Kurds in a vast mountainous region including part of Iran, Turkey, Iraq and Syria.
+Kurdish is another Iranian language spoken by Kurds in a vast mountainous region including part of Iran, Turkey, Iraq, and Syria.
 There are also Kurdish-speaking minor groups living in Khorasan, Central Turkey, other parts of Syria, Azerbaijan, Turkmenistan, Armenia, Georgia, etc.

 Lurish and Bakhtiari dialects are spoken in the south of the region where Kurds are living in Iran.

-Taleshi is spoken in the republic of Azerbaijan and NW of Iran by the Caspian Sea.
+Taleshi is spoken in the Republic of Azerbaijan and NW of Iran by the Caspian Sea.